Trump-Biden ‘cage fight’ stokes global perception of a country in decline, mired in chaos

 In Sweden, Dagens Nyheter, the paper of record, delivered a similarly bleak verdict in a lead editorial: “It was hard to believe that tonight’s battle was about who would lead the world’s superpower.”

-On the other side of the globe, right-leaning the Australian echoed that review.
+On the other side of the globe, the right-leaning Australian echoed that review.
 “The first debate between would-be leaders of the free world was better suited to the Colosseum of ancient Rome or a cage fight in Las Vegas,” the paper wrote in an analysis.

 In recent years, Pew Research Center polls have captured growing global disillusionment with the United States under President Trump.
 Views of the United States among some of its closest peers have slid to the lowest level in two decades, amid clashes with foreign partners and over the president’s handling of the coronavirus pandemic.